yhanyi/yhanyi/README.md

 <h1 align="center">👋 Yeoh Han Yi</h1>

 - I'm a sophomore at the National University of Singapore, studying Computer Science with a second major in Mathematics.
-- I'm currently interested in C++ and Rust programming, and I'm exploring Arch Linux as well.
+- I'm currently interested in C++ and Rust, and I'm exploring Arch Linux as well.
 - Experience
     - Data Analyst Intern @ GIC [Jan 2025 - Jun 2025]
     - Software Engineer Intern @ Kabam Robotics [May 2024 - Aug 2024]